Wednesday, 10 February 2016

 − "I will not deny that I was yesterday on the street and..."

-But when an autumn dawn bursts, the light is the beautiful shyness of a maiden who takes off her clothes for she has been among obscurities a prisoner.
+But when an autumn dawn bursts, its light is the beautiful shyness of a maiden who takes off her clothes for she has been among obscurities a prisoner.
 Soon she bathes in warm glows and once naked, she still has time to undo her hair.
 I had not yet watched a stained glass window at that time and realized that beauty is made light without temples.
 This city does not have them, "but you and I, My Mate, yesterday made of our friendship a sanctuary of spilled luminescence.

 − "This city does have a cathedral, Luke." –I said, according to all appearances, in a loud voice.